arve0/master/thesis.md

 #### Stitching
-To allow whole specimen spots to be found by segmentation, overview images must be stiched together.
+To allow whole specimen spots to be found by segmentation, overview images must be stitched together.
 Stitching by existing software gave unreliable results seen in [@fig:stitching](a) due to lack of control in translation constraints.
 To make sure the stitching does not fail, the method here takes the assumptions: